-If you go through treatment, learn relapse prevention techniques, and then relapse, which means that treatment should be re-applied and your relapse prevention strategies need to be examined and reworked.
+If you go through a program, learn relapse prevention techniques, and relapse again, it just means treatment should be reapplied, and relapse prevention strategies should be examined and reworked.
 Plus, the relapse itself can teach you a lot about your triggers.

-However, there are several factors that make treatment programs as effective as possible.
-The National Institute on Drug Abuse (NIDA) has outlined13 principles of effective treatment that many treatment centers employ to maximize their client’s chance at lasting sobriety.
-Here are a few of the key factors:
+However, several factors make treatment programs as effective as possible.
+NIDA has outlined13 principles of effective treatment that many treatment centers employ to maximize a client’s chance at lasting sobriety.
+Here are a few of the key factors that comprise effective treatment:

 No One-Size-Fits-All Treatment

-There is an assortment of therapeutic options, and one person’s best possible treatment plan would look very different from someone else’s.
+There is an assortment of therapeutic options, and one person’s best possible treatment plan can look very different from someone else’s.

 Attends to Multiple Needs

-For instance, someone entering treatment with a painful injury needs medical treatment before drug and alcohol addiction therapies can begin.
+For instance, someone entering treatment with a painful injury needs medical care before drug and alcohol addiction therapies can begin.
 Otherwise, pain and worry would serve as a distraction from meaningful treatment.

 Spend Enough Time in Treatment

-However, patients who go through treatment that is too short are more likely to relapse.
+However, patients who go through shorter treatment are more likely to relapse.
 Recovery is a long-term process.
 It involves addressing and changing your way of thinking and processing stress and cravings.
 Lasting change takes time to achieve.

 Behavioral Therapies are Key

 Generally, behavioral therapies are the most effective treatment options for people with substance use disorders.
 They focus on getting to the root causes of addiction and changing the way you think about stress, triggers, and drug use.
 By addressing thinking, you can change behavior.
-Therapies can include, individual, family, and group counseling and often follows cognitive behavioral therapy formats.
+Therapies can include individual, family, and group counseling and often follows cognitive behavioral therapy formats.

 The Continuum of Care in Addiction Therapy

-Medical detoxification, or detox, is typically the highest level of a treatment a center will offer.
+Medical detoxification, or detox, is typically the highest level of treatment offered.
 It involves 24 hours of medical management every day.
-Some drugs, especially central nervous system depressant like benzodiazepines, alcohol, and barbiturates, can cause withdrawal symptoms that are life-threatening.
-If left untreated, withdrawal symptoms like seizures and delirium can be fatal but with medical interventions, their likelihood of fatality goes down dramatically.
+Some drugs, especially central nervous system depressants like benzodiazepines, alcohol, and barbiturates, can cause life-threatening withdrawal symptoms.
+If left untreated, withdrawal symptoms like seizures and delirium can be deadly.
+With medical intervention, however, the likelihood of fatality goes down dramatically.

 If you have medical conditions or concerns, they will be taken into account in your initial assessment, and you will be matched with a level of treatment that is ideal for you.

 What are the Benefits of Detox?

 Drugs like meth and cocaine can come with some serious psychological and emotional symptoms.
 Addiction, in general, can have its roots in psychological problems that have never been effectively addressed or treated.

-In a medical detox program, you will have medical professionals and clinicians monitoring your progress 24 hours a day, giving you the accountability you need to avoid giving into relapse during your withdrawal phase.
+In a medical detox program, you will have medical professionals and clinicians monitoring your progress 24 hours a day, providing the accountability you need to avoid giving into relapse during your withdrawal phase.

-For instance, if you have gone through detox from benzodiazepine addiction, there will still be a slight but significant risk of dangerous post-acute withdrawal symptoms like Delirium Tremens or seizures.
+For instance, if you have gone through detox from benzodiazepine addiction, there will still be a slight but significant risk of dangerous post-acute withdrawal symptoms (PAWS) like delirium tremens (DTs) or seizures.

-During inpatient services, you may have counseling and therapeutic services from 5 to 16 hours a day.
+During inpatient services, you may have counseling and therapeutic services from five to 16 hours a day.
 The 24-hour treatment setting also offers stability and accountability that is often necessary directly after detox to avoid relapse.

 Addiction Therapy Options

-This term refers to therapeutic methods that have been shown to be effective through research.
-As opposed to some holistic and alternative therapies that are based more on subjective clinical experience than scientific research (although there may be a time a place for those options).
+This term refers to therapeutic methods that have been shown to be effective through research, as opposed to some holistic and alternative therapies based on more subjective clinical experience than scientific research (although there may be a time a place for those options).
 Evidence-based therapies may include:

+- Contingency management.
 This technique involves encouraging clients with tangible rewards for positive behaviors.
 A minor example of this idea is sobriety chips that are given to people in Alcoholics Anonymous.

-Some drugs cause dangerous health risks, increase your chance of contracting an infectious disease, and even have dangerous withdrawal symptoms.
+It’s worth noting that some drugs cause dangerous health risks, can increase your chances of contracting an infectious disease.
+They may also have dangerous withdrawal symptoms.
 If you are struggling with addiction, it’s important to seek help as soon as possible.